Lucia's Blog: 2021

 And though our spiritual enemy was defeated at the cross of Christ, he still continues to hurl out lies, insults, and condemnations at us, the saints.
 Undoubtedly, we fight a real enemy and a real battle!
 It is not fiction, for it is real!
 What then must we do?
 We must acknowledge that our victory over the devil is assured, for we do not fight for victory but from victory.
 Jesus has already won the ultimate war over Satan.
 So, having this assurance, let us be aware of our weaknesses and Satan's strength as we fight the spiritual warfare that faces us until our last breath.
 Remember, God will eventually destroy the devil and his angels in the end, throwing them into the lake of fire (Rev. 20:20).
 Evil will forever be gone!
 What a great day that will be!!!

-Consider how we can prepare to overcome our enemy Satan and his attacks against God's saints.
-The apostle Paul referred to our fight as a struggle, for we are battling a powerful enemy.
-An enemy who is the devil, the world, the flesh, and false teachers.
+Consider how we can prepare to overcome our enemy, Satan, and his attacks against God's saints.
+The apostle Paul referred to our fight as a struggle, for we are battling a powerful enemythe devil, the world, the flesh, and false teachers.
 So the question is, what are the characteristics of the army of God?

 II.
 TAKING OUR STAND AS TRUE WARRIORS ON THE BATTLEFIELD: